specialist in digestive health since 2008

 Since 2008, our mission has been to “help everyone enjoy their food again.”
 We are proud to have supported over 100,000 customers.

-how to follow the FODMAP diet during Christmas?
+How to follow the FODMAP diet during Christmas?

 Christmas is a time for celebration, spending time with friends and family, and engaging in a strange blend of busyness and rest.
 One factor that is always part of the holiday experience is food.
 It doesn’t matter if you’re attending a party, visiting a relative, or sitting around the fireplace on Christmas Eve.
 Most holiday activities involve food and beverages in some way or another.